dnsrd - Interact with the DNS Resolver DaemonSYNOPSIS

 If fully transparent DNS name resolution is required, a simple DNS Forwarder can be started with the commands: dnsfd on or wdnsd on (in Winsock mode).
 The DNSRD must be off in this case.

-DHCPD, Control Panel, dnsmap, firewall, HOSTS test, httpget, setns
+DHCPD, Control Panel, dnsmap, firewall, HOSTS test, httpget, isolate, setns